When Machine Unlearning Jeopardizes Privacy: Evaluation

 \subsection{Impact of Overfitting}

-Overfitting measures the accuracy gap between training and testing datasets.
-Previous studies~\cite{SSSS17, YGFJ18} have shown that overfitted models are more susceptible to \mlleak attacks, while well-generalized models are almost immune to them.
+Overfitting measures the difference of accuracy between training and testing data.
+Previous studies~\cite{SSSS17,YGFJ18,LBWBWTGC18} have shown that overfitted models are more susceptible to \mlleak attacks, while well-generalized models are almost immune to them.
 In this subsection, we want to revisit the impact of overfitting on \method.

 \autoref{table:overfitting} depicts the attack AUC for different overfitting levels.
-We use random forest as attack model, use \sd and \scc as feature construction method for well-generalized and overfitted target model, respectively.
-The experimental results show that \textbf{\method can still correctly infer the membership status of the \target sample in well-generalized models}.
-For example, when the target model is a decision tree, the overfitting level in Adult (income) dataset is $0.017$, thus decision tree can be regarded as a well-generalized model.
+We use random forest as attack model, and use \sd and \scc as feature construction method for well-generalized and overfitted target model, respectively.
+In general, our attack consistently outperforms the classicial membership inference on both well-generalized and overfitted models.
+On the overfitted models, i.e., CIFAR10 datasets with ResNet50 and DenseNet as target model, we can observe that the classical membership inference also works.
+However, our attack can achieve much better performance.
+On the other hand, the experimental results show that \textbf{\method can still correctly infer the membership status of the \target sample in well-generalized models}.
+For example, when the target model is a decision tree, the overfitting level in Adult (Income) dataset is $0.019$, thus decision tree can be regarded as a well-generalized model.
 While the performance of \mlleak on this model is equivalent to random guessing (AUC = $0.497$), \method performs very well, with an AUC of $0.882$.
-In general, we observe that our attack performance is relatively independent of the overfitting level.